spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202106.0/marketplace/merchants/managing-merchants.md

 #### Contact Person Details tab

 This tab contains information about the contact person.
-The contact person information is going to be used to create a **Merchant Admin User** who will be able to log in to **Merchant Portal**.
+The contact person information is going to be used to create a *Merchant Admin User* who will be able to log in to Merchant Portal.

 | ATTRIBUTE | DESCRIPTION | REQUIRED? |
 |-|-|-|